Some Words for Would-be Book Writers

 By Don Keith

 (NOTE: After many requests, I have made a more complete, greatly expanded, and updated version of this article available for download as a Kindle e-book or for other e-readers.
-To learn more, click HERE.
+It is now also available as a paperback edition.
+To see the e-book, click HERE.
+To see the paperback edition, click HERE.
 Please tell others you know who want practical, real-world advice on getting a book published to take a look.)

 One of the inevitabilities of being a published author is that there will be a number of people who want to know how to do the same.
 Become a published author, that is.
 I don’t mind getting these questions at all.
 I appreciate those who answered my questions and gave me encouragement way back in the early ‘90s when I was so desperate to get published that I could easily have taken some of those wrong steps that others do.
 So, here are my thoughts and suggestions, but remember: they are worth exactly what you are paying for them.
 And they are based on my own experiences and observations.
 You may find it entirely different.
 Plus things change in the publishing business.
 That you can count on.
 They have probably changed since I started typing this missive!